scrtlabs/SecretNetwork/x/ibc-hooks/README.md

 #### Interface for receiving the Acks and Timeouts

-The contract that awaits the callback should implement the following interface for a `execute` message:
+The contract that awaits the callback should implement the following interface for a sudo message:

 ```rust
 #[cw_serde]